|

 access, which results in a revolution of the entire

+arena of the legal information system.
 From Beijing to Shanghai, from the headquarters

 of leading online services to law school computer laboratories, you can